PsychNeuro/ed1/book/glossary.md

 #### empiricism
 is the philosophical approach to +epistemology that argues that much of human knowledge comes from experience-based learning.

+#### epilepsy
+is a brain disorder affecting about 4% of people at some point in their lives, characterized by periodic *seizures* where excessive neural activity cascades through the brain, often causing a person to lose control of their muscles or even lose consciousness.
+Treatment involves increasing +inhibition, for example through +GABA +agonists.

+#### episodic
+refers to something that happened within a single *episode* or *event* --- most often used to describe the type of memories encoded by the +hippocampus.

 #### epistemology
 is the study and philosophy of the nature and origins of knowledge.
 Historically, some thought that knowledge came from logical reasoning (+rationalism) while others thought that it came from experience in the world (+empiricism).
 Both are very likely to be important contributors, but the nature of the underlying learning processes are not fully resolved (see Chapter 5).